dustinpfister/blog_posts/_posts/threejs-camera-move.md

 ## 1 - A Basic camera movement example with an animation loop function

-In this section I will be starting out with a basic threejs example that has to do with moving a camera by way of an animation loop.
-So nothing major or fancy here, just a kind of hello world when it comes to moving a camera.
+In this section I will be starting out with some basic threejs examples that has to do with moving a camera by way of an animation loop.
+So nothing major or fancy here, just a kind of hello world when it comes to moving a camera around in a threejs project along with some other tipical things that come up when doing so.
 If this sort of thing is new to you in general with front end javaScript you might want to start out looking into the [request animation frame](/2018/03/13/js-request-animation-frame/) method in client side javaScrit alone.

+### 1.1 - World relative position of camera

 I started out this example like that of any other threejs example when it comes to the usual set of objects.
 What I mean by that is having a scene object, camera, and renderer set up.
 After that I just created a single mesh object that I will be leaving at the default origin location.